javascript-tutorial/en.javascript.info/1-js/09-classes/02-class-inheritance/article.md

 But we'd want `Rabbit` to extend `Animal`.
 In other words, rabbits should be based on animals, have access to methods of `Animal` and extend them with its own methods.

-To inherit from another class, we should specify `"extends"` and the parent class before the brackets `{..}`.
+To inherit from another class, we should specify `"extends"` and the parent class before the braces `{..}`.

 Here `Rabbit` inherits from `Animal`: